Lanka Templeman BSc(Hons) PGdip

 - You have feelings that you are finding difficult to cope with, such as anxiety, anger, stress, depression or loss.

-- You have a specific problem you want to deal with, such as a difficult decision to make, issues with someone in your life, an inner conflict, obsessive thoughts, lack of confidence or addiction.
+- You have a specific problem you want to deal with such as, assertiveness, a difficult decision to make, issues with someone in your life, an inner conflict, obsessive thoughts, lack of confidence or addiction.

 - You have come to feel like your life lacks, or has lost, meaning.